coreymaps/cs/content/project/glacier_melt/index.md

 slides: ""
 ---

-Lack of *in situ* monitoring stations at extreme elevations limits how scientists can understand how mountain glacier are melting with the changing climate.
-I used over 32,000 Sentinel-1 synthetic aperture radar (SAR) images and a cloud computing platform to map glacier melt timing and duration over the entirety of the Hindu Kush Himalaya region (76,831 glaciers).
+Lack of *in situ* monitoring stations at extreme elevations limits how scientists can understand mountain glacier wasting with changes in global climate.
+I analyzed over 32,000 Sentinel-1 synthetic aperture radar (SAR) images on a cloud computing platform to map glacier melt timing and duration over of the Hindu Kush Himalaya region (76,831 glaciers).

-A disconcerting observation we made extends [recent *in situ* observations]( https://doi.org/10.1175/BAMS-D-19-0198.1) from the Khumbu Glacier on Mount Everest that shows glacier melt is occurring at temperatures that never exceed -10ºC.
+A disconcerting observation we made extends [recent *in situ* observations]( https://doi.org/10.1175/BAMS-D-19-0198.1) from the Khumbu Glacier on Mount Everest that shows glacier melt occurring at temperatures that never exceed -10ºC.
 Melt retrievals from our study show there is meltwater persistence for up to two months of the year at the highest glaciated elevations on earth (>7,000m a.s.l).

 An assumption that air temperatures above 0ºC drive glacier melt must now be retired for a new generation of glacier melt models based on the glacier surface energy balance.